 For these reasons and others, both the buyer and seller should have professional help in negotiating and closing any commercial real estate deal.

 A large part of buying and selling commercial real estate is the process of determining a value for the property.
-By nature, real estate is a unique product that may have no exact sales comparison.
-For example, a buyer may be looking to purchase a movie theater in an area where there is no other theater that has sold to establish a market for the property.
+By nature, commercial real estate is a unique product that may have no exact sales comparison.
+For example, a buyer may be looking to purchase a movie theater in an area where there is no other theater at all, much less one that has sold recently.
+In such a case, no comparison is available to help establish a market value for the property.

 Loss of Liquidity

 Commercial real estate transactions typically tie up large sums of liquid assets.
 In a down market, owners can have a hard time selling the property.
 Owners can also have trouble with tenants who do not pay rent, and vacancy rates that affect their ability to make ongoing financing payments on the property.
 If payments to the lender fall behind, commercial property is subject to foreclosure, just like with a house.

 Typically, commercial real estate purchases come with a lot of long-term risk.
 This risk must be evaluated prior to making the purchase, to make sure it makes financial sense for the buyer.

 The law surrounding the purchase and sale of commercial reseal estate is complicated.
 And the facts of each case are unique.
 This article provides a brief, general introduction to the topic.
 For more detailed, specific information, please contact a lawyer who deals in commercial real estate.